syslogic/agconnect-publishing-gradle-plugin/README.md

 ### Configuration

-`PublicationExtension` can be configured with:
+`PublicationExtension` can be configured with the following properties:

  - `configFile`: The path to the API client credentials file is absolute.
  - `assetDirectory`: Permits overriding the default asset directory name (work in progress).
+ - `verbose`: Verbose logging on/off
  - `logHttp`: HTTP logging on/off.
- - `verbose`: Verbose logging on/off

 ````groovy
 agcPublishing {